aws-samples/serverless-patterns/apigw-lambda-bedrock-cdk-python/README.md

     ```
     cdk deploy
     ```
 1. After deployment completes, take a look at the Outputs section.
-There will be an entry containing the URL of the API Gateway resource you just created.
+There will be an entry containing the URL of the Amazon API Gateway resource you just created.
 Copy that URL as you'll need it for your tests.

     The format of the URL will be something like `https://{id}.execute-api.{region}.amazonaws.com/prod`

 ## How it works

-CDK will create an Api Gateway, along with a resource and a POST method.
-There's a AWS Lambda function that will be taking the prompt and invoking an Amazon Bedrock model (anthropic.claude-v2) synchronously.
+CDK will create an Amazon API Gateway, along with a resource and a POST method.
+There is an AWS Lambda function that will be taking the prompt and invoking an Amazon Bedrock model (anthropic.claude-3-haiku-20240307-v1:0) synchronously.
 If you wish to try other models, make sure to modify the policy attached to the Lambda function and invoke the right model.

 This pattern is a synchronous pattern.
 For an asynchronous approach, please check [this](../apigw-rest-api-sqs-lambda-bedrock-cdk) pattern that involves the usage of Amazon SQS.